 We also made the small screen a few times.

-To promote the Kickstarter on facebook to Williamsburg Hipster Millennials, we used the website Fiverr to create a ton of random “charming” videos all for $5 each.
+To promote it on Facebook to Williamsburg Hipster Millennials, we used the website Fiverr to create a ton of random “charming” videos all for $5 each.
 We made a case study about it too: